How to Manage Everyday Stress Before It Builds Up

 Consider a typical scenario: a working parent juggling project deadlines while managing a child's school schedule.
 This continuous juggling creates a stress buildup if not managed proactively.

-Main Problems in Stress Management
+Main Stress Problems

 Ignoring Stress Signals